vatpac-technology/sops/docs/terminal/amberleyoakey.md

 ## Airspace
 ### AM TCU
 #### Restricted Areas
-By Default YAMB owns all of the R625 Restricted Areas, detailed below:
+By default, AM APP owns all of the R625 Restricted Areas, as detailed below:

 - R625A (`A015`-`A085`)
 - R625B (`A025`-`A085`)